mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 ## How can you afford to keep losing money?

-People are often confused about my uncanny ability to remain unprofitable for so long and continue surviving.
-They assume that I fund my money-losing businesses with freelance work, but my businesses are my full-time job.

-I'm very fortunate to have the luxury of failing for so long, and it's possible due to three main factors:
+People are often confused about my uncanny ability to remain unprofitable for so long.
+They assume that I fund my money-losing businesses with freelance work, but the truth is that I put 100% of my working hours into my non-lucrative businesses.
+This is possible due to three main factors:

 * **Low expenses**: I [live in an inexpensive area](/solo-developer-year-1/#so-i-bought-a-house) where my costs are around $2k/mo.
 * **High savings**: It's hard to work for big software companies for 11 years without building a decent nest egg.
 * **Lucky investments**: I've kept most of my savings in the S&P 500 throughout my career, which has coincided with especially strong market runs runs.
-My small bets on cryptocurrency also paid off well.
+My small bets on [cryptocurrency](/tags/sia/) also paid off well.

 ## Project by project